 Passengers - especially children - can easily open the doors and fall out of a moving vehicle.
-When a door is locked, the handle won't open it.
-You increase the chance of being thrown out of the vehicle in a crash if the doors aren't locked.
+When a door is locked, the handle will not open it.
+You increase the chance of being thrown out of the vehicle in a crash if the doors are not locked.
 So, wear safety belts properly and lock the doors whenever you drive.